 An introduction to ethical theory and issues such as truth-in-advertising, product liability, affirmative action, employer and employee rights and duties, whistle blowing, and corporate responsibility.
+Typically offered at least every two years.
+3 credits.

 PH 133 Social and Political Ethics